Core Concepts¶

 vlm_provider="openai",

-vlm_model="gpt-4o" # Optional, uses default if not specified
+vlm_model="gpt-4o", # Optional, uses default if None

 )